ianmarmour/nvidia-clerk/README.md

 ### Determining Your SKU

-In order to configure the nvidia-clerk you'll need to determine which SKU you would like the clerk to monitor (currently the clerk only supports monitoring a single SKU per an instance)
+In order to configure the nvidia-clerk you'll need to determine which SKU you would like the clerk to monitor (currently the clerk only supports monitoring a single SKU per an instance) this list is for US SKU's only (they will not work for other countries)

 | Product Name | SKU |
 |---|---|